|Frank Strukel outside 112 Jay Dee Street, Elkhart, Indiana, 1967|

 But if Frank had ever wondered about Carol's upbringing or her life as a young woman, or if he had dared to think one day he might find her and meet her, those dreams disappeared with his death.
 That would not happen for another fourteen years.

 Frank Louis Strukel was buried 20 December 1968 in Prairie Street Cemetery in Elkhart, Indiana.
-Ironically, the Catholic church which had been so central to his family and his upbringing, and which had been the cause of worry for keeping an illegitimate child, and which had been a major stipulation in finding parents to raise Carol in 1946, denied him burial in St. Vincent de Paul Catholic Cemetery in Elkhart, Indiana, with the remainder of his family because he had the audacity to marry a divorced woman.
+Ironically, the Catholic church which had been so central to his family and his upbringing, and which had been the cause of worry for keeping an illegitimate child, and which had been a major stipulation in finding parents to raise Carol in 1946, denied him burial with the rest of his family in St. Vincent de Paul Catholic Cemetery in Elkhart, Indiana.
+He had the audacity to marry a divorced woman.